 5. Return to the Azure AD screen and click Test Connection.
 If successful, save the credentials.
 Turn the Provisioning Status "on" and click Save.

 6. Go to the Users and Groups section of the Keeper Azure AD app and assign users or groups from your Azure AD to the app.
-Wait for approximately five minutes and click the Sync button in the Admin Console.
+Wait for approximately five minutes, in some cases up to 40 minutes, click the Sync button in the Admin Console.
 Verify that users appear under the Users tab.

 Typically, identity providers that use SCIM such as Azure, support assigning users to teams, but custom role assignment is done only on a user basis.
 SCIM-provisioned teams and users are applied to the default role, without the ability for a team provisioned from SCIM to be mapped into an alternative, pre-defined role.
 Team-to-role mapping allows organizations to use their existing identity provider to assign users directly into teams that can be assigned custom roles.